noritan/SlaveFifoSyncNtan007/SlaveFifoSyncNtan007/readme.txt

      the application is notified and forwards the data to the recipient through a DMA callback function.

-  Known limitation:
-  In synchronous burst access operation, the minimum transfer size to perform data read/write accesses from/to the FX3 device should be three words.
-  In 16-bit mode this is six bytes and 32-bit mode this is twelve bytes.
-  To transfer data less than this, single cycle access operation needs to be used.

   Files:

     * cyfx_gcc_startup.S   : Start-up code for the ARM-9 core on the FX3